Shana, are you ready for the Quiz?

 “I’ve Been Trying” is a perfect example.
 Curtis Mayfield is the high tenor lead but Sam comes in with “…to understand why, can’t I be your only man…” to finish the verse, and you just know the song needed him to be there!
 Give a listen:

-So, the reason I chose that song–2 reasons–is that when Curtis Mayfield was inducted into the Rock and Roll Hall of Fame in 1995, Eric Clapton sang “I’ve Been Trying” as a tribute to him.
-There was a reason Curtis couldn’t sing it himself, he had been the victim of a horrible accident in 1990, in Brooklyn, in an outdoor concert where a gust of wind blew a light tower down on top of him and broke his neck.
+So, the reason I chose that song — 2 reasons — is that when Curtis Mayfield was inducted into the Rock and Roll Hall of Fame in 1995, Eric Clapton sang “I’ve Been Trying” as a tribute to him.
+There was a reason Curtis couldn’t sing it himself, he had been the victim of a horrible accident in 1990, in Brooklyn, in an outdoor concert where a gust of wind blew a light tower on top of him and broke his neck.
 He was paralyzed from the neck down after that and died in 1999 at the young age of 57.

 I can’t believe they cut the end off!
+Geez!
 Grr!!!!
 Still, that was amazing.
-Fred and Sam were amazing and so was the band.
-Sam was 77 in this video and he looks great!
+Fred and Sam sounded great and so did the band.
+Sam was 77 in this video and he looks fantastic!!!!

 So, anyway, Shana wants me to tell you this story.
 She was 4 years old.
 We were watching “Wishbone” on PBS.
 “Wishbone” is a great children’s show where a dog, “Wishbone”, imagines himself playing the lead part in classic literature, such as Tom Sawyer, Silas Marner, The Prince and the Pauper, Oliver Twist, etc.

 In this episode, the book is The Purloined Letter by Edgar Allen Poe.
 We see Wishbone’s owner, Joe, wondering what happened to the “love letter” he wrote to his teacher that he didn’t want anyone to see but which he suspects Curtis, his classmate, has stolen!
 He says out loud, “Maybe Curtis has the letter!”
-Wishbone “says”, “Who’s Curtis?”
+Wishbone thinks to himself, “Who’s Curtis?”
 Four-year-old Shana goes, “Curtis Mayfield.”
-(Ha!
-They don’t call her “Shanapedia” for nothin’!)
+(OMG!)

-To wrap up this segment, which is very hard for me, I was lucky to find a recent interview with Fred Cash and Sam Gooden on a morning show in their hometown of Chattanooga, Tennessee:
+So, below, we’re lucky to have this interview with Fred Cash and Sam Gooden on a morning show in their hometown of Chattanooga, Tennessee:

 Isn’t he a sweetheart?
 That’s Phosphorus.
 Sam Gooden is a Phosphorus.
 You’re just drawn to him, you want to be his friend, you just want to sit with him.
-Phosphorus is light, and he’s like a welcoming light that you just want to be a part of.
+Phosphorus is light, and he’s like a welcoming light that you just want to have shining on you.
 Also, did you see how tall and thin he is, especially when he was younger?
 Even his face is long.
 (This IS a homeopathic journal, after all!)
+Well, that’s a typical Phosphorus look: tall, thin, they’re extroverted, personable, smiling, and they’ve always got a ton of friends because everyone wants to be their friend.

 Mom, speaking of homeopathy, do we have a quiz this month?